MohamedAyman128/MENTIS/README.md

 If you encounter any issues, please check the [issues](https://github.com/MohamedAyman128/MENTIS/issues) section and create a new issue if your problem is not already listed.

 ## License
-Specify the license under which the project is distributed (if applicable).
+The license for this project is due to MENTIS which is already owned by [Mohamed Ayman](https://github.com/MohamedAyman128).

 ## Support
-For support, please contact [MohamedAyman128](https://github.com/MohamedAyman128).
+For support, please contact [Mohamed Ayman](https://github.com/MohamedAyman128).